azukaar/Cosmos-Server/readme.md

 <p align="center" style="color:grey">
   <img src="./compare.png" /><br />
-  * Only containers created with their UI, with no customization, * No alerts
+  * Only containers created with their UI, with no customization, ** No alerts
 </p>

 * **Security**: Cosmos has a unique strong focus on securing your application with exclusive features such as the smart-shield.
 It has 2FA, OpenID, anti-DDOS, and other security features built-in.
 It also has a strong focus on privacy, with the latest encryption methods and a strong focus on data protection.
 Unlike any other solutions, it assumes the software you run are not trustworthy, and protects you from them.
-* **Power-user friendly**: Some of those alternatives can feel a bit "limiting" to someone who kows what they are doing.
+* **Power-user friendly**: Some of those alternatives can feel a bit "limiting" to someone who knows what they are doing.
 On the other hand, while Cosmos is designed to be easy to use, it is also powerful and flexible.
 It is designed to be used by both new and experienced users, and to integrate into your existing home server, the already existing applications you have, and the new ones you want to install.
 It can even be used from the terminal if you want to!
 * **Flexible**: Unlike the alternatives, Cosmos is not exclusively focused around its app-store.
 Instead, it lets you freely install any application any way you want, and manage them from the UI, from Portainer, or from docker directly.
-Any of those applications will still be integrated into Cosmos and will also benefit from all the security features, Let's Encrypt, etc...
+Any of those applications will still be integrated into Cosmos and will also benefit from all the security features, Let's Encrypt, etc..
-* **Learning experience**: If you are new to selfhosting, using a software that hides all the complexity from you can prevent you from learning how to properly manage your server.
+* **Learning experience**: If you are new to self-hosting, using a software that hides all the complexity from you can prevent you from learning how to properly manage your server.
 Cosmos is designed to be easy to use, but also to be a learning experience.
-It does not hide things away but instead guides you and proposes you to learn more about the tools you are using.
+It does not hide things away but instead guides you and incentivizes learning more about the tools you are using.
 * **No vendor-locking**: Unlike solution that tightly couple their applications to the containers, Cosmos can manage apps created from anywhere all the same, and converting an existing container to a Cosmos app is as simple as adding a URL in the UI.
 You can also migrate out of Cosmos at any time, as it only uses vanilla docker containers.

 You might also wonder about **cloudflare proxy** and **cloudflare tunnel** when it comes to security.
 But unlike popular beliefs those are not solutions on their own as: